eivindsimonsen/messaging-app/README.md

 This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+Keep in mind that this was my first attempt at Typescript.
+I know it's not pretty.

 ## Table of contents

 - [Overview](#overview)